How to See Seoul in 48 Hours: See All of Seoul in 2 Days

-Even though not the only palace in Seoul (the other one is Changdeokgung), I recommend visiting this one if you have to choose between the two.
-It’s the main royal palace of the Joseon dynasty and was built in 1395.
-It’s a beautiful architectural site and will take your breath away when walking through the many gates.
+Even though Seoul has four royal palaces, I recommend visiting Gyeongbokgung.
+It’s the main royal palace of the Joseon dynasty and was built in 1395 and a beautiful architectural site that will take your breath away when walking through the many gates.
 If you’re into even more history, check out the National Palace Museum of Korea and the National Folk Museum within the premises of the complex.

 Adults (ages 19-64) 3,000 won / Group 2,400 won (10 or more people) Youths (ages 7-18) 1,500 won / Group 1,200 won (10 or more people) Age 6 and under – FREE.
 March to October 09:00-18:00 / November to February 09:00-17:00.
 Closed on Tuesday By Subway Exit 5 – Gyeongbokgung Station Line 3